How To Make Cold Brew Coffee In A Mason Jar

 PRO TIP: If the grounds are too fine, the coffee will be over extracted.
 On top of that, it will be harder to filter out the grounds at the end.

-Step 3 - Add water
+Step 3 - Add Water and Give Her A GOOD Stir

 Pour your room temperature water into the jar.
 Using your paddle or spoon, give the grounds a gentle stir, ensuring all grounds are wet.